Arnaz87/aulua/readme.md

 # Lua cobre compiler

 Compiles **Lua 5.3** code to the [Cobre VM](https://github.com/Arnaz87/cobrevm).
 Written in Lua.
-It is not yet able to compile itself, and the performance is currently comparable to a 4 year old executing the machine instructions.
+It can compile itself already, but the performance is comparable to a 4 year old executing the instructions.

+You can play with it [here](http://arnaud.com.ve/cobre/), working with the Javascript [implementation](https://github.com/Arnaz87/cobreweb) of Cobre.

 **Lisence**: This project is free software, published under the [MIT License](https://opensource.org/licenses/MIT)

 # Usage

-First you need to compile the Cobre library with [Culang](https://github.com/Arnaz87/culang), then run `bash build.sh install`, this will compile all source files including the lua code, and install them in the system.
+First you need [Culang](https://github.com/Arnaz87/culang) installed to compile the core library, then run `bash build.sh install`, this will compile all source files, both lua and culang code, and install them in the system.

-The command `lua culua/init.lua test.lua` will compile test.lua into a cobre module `test`, then you can run `cobre test` to execute it (will print 42).
+The command `lua culua/init.lua test.lua` will compile test.lua into a cobre module `test`, then you can run `cobre test` to execute it.

 The compiler is also compiled and installed as a cobre module itself, but currently does not support file reading, so it can only be used as a library, not as a standalone utility.

 # Missing features

 - Almost all of the standard library
-- Correct module loading, they are executed everytime they are 'require'd
+- Correct module loading, they are executed everytime they are `require`d
 - floats
 - the math library
 - the utf8 library